ohler55/agoo-c/README.md

 ```

 The library will be in the `lib` directory and the headers will be in the `include` directory.
-A C11 or gcc-7 are needed to build.
+A C11 compiler or gcc-7 are needed to build.

 ## Examples